maw501/maw501.github.io/project_edx_ML/_posts/2019-05-16-columbiaX-ML-course-summary.md

 <blockquote class="tip">
 <strong>Update</strong>
 <br>
-The course notes are in the process of being updated to make stand-alone.
-All old posts have been taken down and are being republished once they are updated.
+The course notes are currently on-hold and only complete up to week 5.
 <br>
 <br>
-Target completion date: September 2019 (next course start date)
 </blockquote>

 ##### Summary